 Contact: Jennifer Easton 615-741-5760

-NASHVILLE, Tenn. —State Rep. Ryan Williams, R-Cookeville, this week signed his first budget bill as newly appointed chairman of the House Finance, Ways, and Means Appropriations Subcommittee of the Tennessee General Assembly.
+NASHVILLE, Tenn. —State Rep. Gary Hicks, R-Rogersville, this week signed the 2021-22 budget bill as newly reappointed chairman of the House Finance, Ways, and Means Subcommittee of the Tennessee General Assembly.

-As chairman, Williams will work with Republican leaders to craft a balanced state budget that builds on strategic investments and conservative priorities.
+As chairman, Hicks will work with Republican leaders to craft a balanced state budget that builds on recent strategic investments and priorities.

-House Speaker Cameron Sexton, R-Crossville, in January appointed Williams to lead the newly created House Finance, Ways, and Means Appropriations Subcommittee.
-The committee serves as an arm of the House Finance, Ways, and Means Committee which oversee all measures related to taxes, raising revenue, appropriation of state funds, deposits of all public monies and bond issues.
+House Speaker Cameron Sexton, R-Crossville, in January reappointed Hicks to lead the House Finance, Ways, and Means Subcommittee, which is an arm of the House Finance, Ways, and Means Committee.
+Both committees are tasked with measures related to taxes, raising revenue, appropriation of state funds, deposits of all public monies and bond issues.

 Gov. Bill Lee on Feb.
 8 presented his $41.8 billion budget plan to members of the General Assembly in his third state of the state address.
-Key investments in Lee’s budget plan includes a $341 million spending increase for K-12 education, $200 million to expand broadband to every Tennessean, $931 million for capital maintenance and improvements, $150 million for pandemic relief and Covid-19 vaccine support, $200 million to improve local infrastructure, and $135 million to expand transportation.
+Key highlights of Lee’s budget plan include a $341 million spending increase for K-12 education, $200 million to expand broadband to every Tennessean, $931 million for capital maintenance and improvements, $150 million for pandemic relief and Covid-19 vaccine support, $200 million to improve local infrastructure, and $135 million to expand transportation.